Non-cancellable and guaranteed renewable long term disability insurance

 Cost considerations

 Of course, these features can affect the cost of a long-term policy, but other factors such as your age, occupation, health status, benefit amount, and benefit period (how long disability payments last) generally have a much higher impact on premiums.
-Generally speaking, non-cancellable and guaranteed renewable policies may have slightly higher premiums than other types of policies.
-However, when you consider the security and reassurance offered by these provisions – and the devastating impact an unexpected disability could have on your family's financial well-being – you'll likely conclude that they are a worthwhile investment.
+An individual policy may also have higher premiums compared to a group plan.
+Generally speaking, non-cancellable and guaranteed renewable policies may have slightly higher premiums than other types of policies without those features.
+However, when you consider the confidence offered — and the devastating impact an unexpected disability could have on your family's financial well-being — you'll likely agree that they are a worthwhile investment.

 How to get the disability protection that best suits your needs

 While your employer may offer short-term disability insurance, it's a limited source of protection that typically only lasts for a maximum of 6 months or a year.
-Individual long-term disability insurance is a very different, lasting source of powerful financial protection that's highly customized to your needs.
-If you're looking to get a policy, you should speak with a financial professional who is familiar with the specifics of buying an individual disability insurance policy.
-If you don't know one, a Guardian financial professional can help you get a disability quote.
+Individual long-term disability insurance is a very different, lasting source of financial protection that's highly customized to your needs.
+If you're looking to get a policy, you should speak with a financial professional who is familiar with the specifics of purchasing an individual disability insurance policy.

 Tell your financial professional as much as you can about your financial situation and concerns so that they can start looking into the plans and options that meet your needs.
 Discuss different coverage scenarios: What happens if an illness takes you out of the workforce for a few years?
 What if you have a physical impairment that limits your productivity but still allows you to practice your profession?
 And don't shy away from asking questions, especially about any disability terms and phrases you’re unfamiliar with.